 Districts receive a letter grade or rating based on performance in three areas:

-- Domain I: Student Achievement measures what students know and can do by the end of the year.
-It includes results from state assessments across all subjects for all students, on both general and alternate assessmenets, College, Career, and Military Readiness (CCMR) indicators, like AP and ACT results, and graduation rates.
+- Domain I: Student Achievement evaluates performance across all subjects for all students on the following measures: STAAR Assessments; College, Career, and Military Readiness (CCMR) indicators; and graduation rates.

 To learn more about the A-F accountability system, visit https://tea.texas.gov/A-F/